 What is the Campus Voice project?

-- The Campus Voice project is Information Technology Services (ITS)’ effort to replace USC’s existing, high-cost telephone (also known as “voice”) services that are no longer serving USC’s current or future needs.
+- The Campus Voice project is Information Technology Services (ITS)’ program that replaced USC’s existing, high-cost telephone (also known as “voice”) services that no longer serve USC’s needs.

-- These services will be replaced by a new cloud-based voice platform from Zoom, called Zoom Phone, that will simplify operations and management, enhance reporting and improve availability within a secure and compliant environment.
+- These services have been replaced by a new cloud-based voice platform from Zoom, called Zoom Phone, that simplifies operations and management, enhances reporting, and improves availability within a secure and compliant environment.

-What are the benefits of using Zoom Phone?
+What are the benefits of using Zoom Phone and softphones?

 - Ease of Use: Access meetings, phone and SMS capabilities all through a single application.

-- Mobility: Take Zoom Phone capabilities wherever you go.
+- Mobility: Option to take Zoom Phone capabilities wherever you go.

-- Environmentally friendly: Use your existing mobile phones or desktop computer without the need of additional hardware.
+- Environmentally friendly: Use your existing USC-provided computer without the need of additional hardware.

 What are the minimum system requirements needed to use Zoom Phone on our computers and mobile devices?